Are You A Timebender?

 Latest Blog Articles

-Every friendship group has at least one person who is known as being 'the late one', that person may even be you.
-But why do some people struggle so much with their punctuality?
-Grace Pacie, author of Late! - A Timebender's Guide to Why We Are Late and How We...
+NIGHTS on RNZ (Radio New Zealand) Why are some people always late?
+Why do some people struggle so much with their punctuality?
+Grace Pacie, author of Late! - A Timebender's Guide to Why We Are Late and How We Can Change joins Karyn.
+View original here:...